BenTheElder/MrCoffeeBot/README.md

 This is the software that runs my modified 12 - Cup Mr. Coffee pot.

+NOTE: only the mbed / c++ code is used currently, the python client is dated and bad.

 ## Hardware

 The controller is an Mbed [NXP LPC1768](https://developer.mbed.org/platforms/mbed-LPC1768/),